olbrichattila/gocsvimporter/README.md

 - The BATCH_SIZE, is how many rows are sent to the database engine per insertSQL (Firebird does not souport it and will be ignored)
 - The MAX_CONNECTION_COUNT is how many connection (max) should be established to the database at the same time (SQLite does not support that)

-The defualt bath size is 100, the default max connection count is 10.
+The default bath size is 100, the default max connection count is 10.

 If the values are incorrectly set, (not a number), then it will fall back to default values